Music

 -

-Children and Youth ages 7+ are invited to join us every Sunday after the 10am service in the Choir Room until Noon.
-Choristers will be led by Mattilda, Justin, and Lily.
+Youth (6th-12th grade) are invited to join us every Sunday from 4-5pm in the Bishop's House.
+This offering takes place during EYC Creative Space.
+The Youth Choir will be led by Mattilda, Kay’Mon, Justin, and Lily.

 Good Shepherd